Texas AG claims Planned Parenthood requesting special treatment during coronavirus pandemic

 Texas Attorney General Ken Paxton has claimed that Planned Parenthood, the nation's largest abortion provider, is attempting to obtain "special" protections for their own medical services so that they can make money during the coronavirus pandemic.

-Paxton made the comments during an exclusive interview with Fox News Wednesday after a federal appeals panel allowed Texas Gov. Gregg Abbott's order including abortions in a ban on elective procedures to remain in place
+Paxton made the comments during an exclusive interview with Fox News Wednesday after a federal appeals panel allowed Texas Gov. Gregg Abbott's order a ban on elective procedures to remain in place.

 Planned Parenthood, which brought the initial suit, maintains that abortions are "essential," while the state has argued that elective procedures could take needed resources away from combatting the coronavirus epidemic -- specifically by using up personal protective equipment (PPE) like face masks and gloves.